 ATTACHMENT D OTHER PROVISIONS

 Confidentiality.
-Contractor agrees to keep confidential all information received by Contractor in connection with this Contract with respect to (i) the State and all related agencies and companies and (ii) any application or examination submitted to Contractor for review.
-Other than the reports submitted to the State, the Contractor agrees not to publish, reproduce, or otherwise divulge such information in whole or in part, in any manner or form or authorize or permit others to do so.
+Except as otherwise authorized by the State or its representative, Contractor agrees to keep confidential all information received by Contractor in connection with this Contract with respect to (i) the State and all related agencies and companies and (ii) any application or examination submitted to Contractor for review.
+Other than the reports submitted to the State, the Contractor agrees not to publish, reproduce, or otherwise divulge such information in whole or in part, in any manner or form or authorize or permit others to do so, unless permitted to do so by the State or its representative.
 Contractor will take reasonable measures as are necessary to restrict access to information in the Contractor’s possession to those employees on his/her staff who must have the information on a “need to know” basis.
 Contractor agrees to immediately notify, in writing, the State’s authorized representative in the event Contractor determines or has reason to suspect a breach of this requirement.
-If Contractor believes that confidential information has become publicly available, it will notify the State and discuss an appropriate response with the State.
+If Contractor believes that aforementioned confidential information has become publicly available in circumstances where disclosure was not authorized, it will notify the State and discuss an appropriate response with the State.
 If Contractor is required by law to disclose any confidential information, it will, to the extent practicable, notify the State of the disclosure request and discuss an appropriate response with the State.
+The foregoing provisions of this Section 1 do not apply, however, to documents or information that are the subject of discovery requests in litigation contemplated under this agreement, or the disclosure of which is reasonably required to ensure that Contractor can effectively represent the State with respect to the subject matter of this Contract in connection with litigation proceedings, in dealings with defendants or other targets, or otherwise.

 As set forth in Attachment C above, both parties acknowledge and agree that this Agreement and any and all information obtained by the State from the Contractor in connection with this Agreement are subject to the State of Vermont Public Records Act, 1 V.S.A. § 315 et seq.
 The State will, however, protect all attorney-client communications and attorney work product from disclosure under the applicable exceptions to the Act.